rombrew/gp/README.md

 GP is aimed to be simple and fast tool to analyse numerical data.
 It does not claim to replace all other plotters.

-## Current status

-We are close to stable release.
-The main platforms are GNU/Linux and Windows.

 ## Features

 * 2D plot with lines or dots from plain text or binary files.
 * Spatial fast rendering to look through a large datasets.
 * Multiple axes are supported by design.
 * Real-time plotting from multiple asynchronous sources.
-* Simple math operations like subtraction or filtering.
+* Simple math operations like subtraction or polynomial fitting.
-* Numerical data sampling.
+* Data sampling tool to extract accurate numeric values.
 * Static (from file) and dynamic (from UI) configuration.
 * Export to PNG or SVG.

+The main platforms are GNU/Linux and Windows.
+GP can be embedded in a third-party SDL2 based application.

 ## Screenshots